 - Valentine’s day: go all-out to create romance for couples, giving them space, gentle music and an atmosphere that is conducive to intimacy.

-- Christmas Eve: set up a festive atmosphere with color, Christmas trees, and baubles.
+- Christmas Eve: set up a festive atmosphere with colour, Christmas trees, and baubles.
 Provide paper hats and crackers.

 - Easter: if your restaurant revolves around family, have a treasure hunt.

-There are people who would love to bring their pets with lunch or dinner.
+Some people would love to bring their pets with lunch or dinner.
 Animal lovers will be happy to support you, and kids would love the concept.

 You could rope in an animal welfare society to offer a talk while the special guests (the animals) are served animal-friendly hors d’oeuvres.